-- understand the responsibilities that are part of their employment or role and be aware that sanctions will be applied if those responsibilities are breached - always act and be seen to act in the best interests of children - avoid any conduct which would lead any reasonable person to question their motivation and intentions - take responsibility for their own actions and behaviour ensure that appropriate safeguarding and child protection polices and procedures are accept such work, they need to understand and acknowledge the responsibilities and trust inherent in that role.
+- understand the responsibilities that are part of their employment or role and be aware that sanctions will be applied if those responsibilities are breached - always act and be seen to act in the best interests of children - avoid any conduct which would lead any reasonable person to question their motivation and intentions - take responsibility for their own actions and behaviour promote a culture of openness and support The public, local authorities, employers and parents/carers will have expectations about the nature of professional involvement in the lives of children and young people.
+When individuals accept a role working in an education or early years setting they should understand and acknowledge the responsibilities and trust involved in that role.